CA or CAE

 Clean Delta

-A term popularized by Ron Smith to describe the delta in the interdigital area that is below the
+A term popularized by Ron Smith to describe the delta in the interdigital area that is below the index finger.
+The angles of this delta are usually evenly spaced.
+This is referred to as the ‘clean delta’ because it is usually the clearest and most legible.

 Clear Layer of Epidermis